nathtiekk/tp/docs/DeveloperGuide.md

 -   2a.
 The list is empty.

     -   2a1.
-System shows “No clients available.”
+System shows "No clients available."

 -   3a.
 The given index is invalid.
     -   3a1.
 System shows an error message.